October 24, 2014, Israel

 Now we see the great guitarists of old with short hair, regular clothing, just regular people playing outstanding music.
 The flamboyant piano players too have toned down.
 Eric Clapton and Elton John are just as great without any "cool" outfits.

 I hope someday the Krav Maga and the Reality self defense world grow up too and become more real.
 We are still a long way off.

-Today we still have people that are drawn to the look more than to the content.
-The outside matters more than the inside.
+Today we still have people in the Krav Maga world who are drawn more to the look than to the actual content.
+The outside matters more to them than the inside, the true content.

 Eric Clapton, the music only gets better, the outfit does not matter.

 We have students come to us expecting to have boot camp type classes.
 To get dirty and sweaty, to break some bones.

 But the truth is, the simple truth is, that that type of training is not the best way to actually learn self defense.